LogtalkDotOrg/logtalk3/manuals/_sources/userman/features.rst.txt

 =============

 Several years ago, I decided that the best way to learn object-oriented programming was to build my own object-oriented language.
-Prolog always being my favorite language, I chose to extend it with object-oriented capabilities.
+Prolog being always my favorite language, I chose to extend it with object-oriented capabilities.
 Strong motivation also come from my frustration with Prolog shortcomings for writing large applications.
-Eventually this work has lead to the Logtalk programing language as its know today.
-The first system to use the name Logtalk appeared in February of 1995.
+Eventually this work has led to the Logtalk programming language as its know today.
+The first system to use the name Logtalk appeared in February 1995.
 At that time, Logtalk was mainly an experiment in computational reflection with a rudimentary runtime and no compiler.
 Based on feedback by users and on the author subsequent work, the name was retained and Logtalk as created as a full programming language focusing on using object-oriented concepts for code encapsulation and reuse.
-Its first public alpha version was released in July of 1998 with the first stable release (2.0) following in February of 1999.
-Development of the third generation of Logtalk started in 2012 with the first public alpha version in August of 2012 and the first stable release (3.0.0) in January of 2015.
+Its first public alpha version was released in July 1998 with the first stable release (2.0) following in February 1999.
+Development of the third generation of Logtalk started in 2012 with the first public alpha version in August 2012 and the first stable release (3.0.0) in January 2015.

 Logtalk provides the following features: